containernetworking/cni/SPEC.md

 Note that IPAM plugins should return an abbreviated `Result` structure as described in [IP Allocation](#ip-allocation).

 Plugins must indicate success with a return code of zero and the following JSON printed to stdout in the case of the ADD command.
-The `ips`, `dns` and `capabilityArgs` items should be the same output as was returned by the IPAM plugin (see [IP Allocation](#ip-allocation) for details) except that the plugin should fill in the `interface` indexes appropriately, which are missing from IPAM plugin output since IPAM plugins should be unaware of interfaces.
+The `ips`, `dns` items should be the same output as was returned by the IPAM plugin (see [IP Allocation](#ip-allocation) for details) except that the plugin should fill in the `interface` indexes appropriately, which are missing from IPAM plugin output since IPAM plugins should be unaware of interfaces.
+The `extras` item is optional, if it is set, the plugin is free to update it or keep it with the same.

 ```
 {